Lough Allen Adventure, Drumshanbo, Co Leitrim

 Practical Information

-Getting there – From Dublin, take the M4 to the N4, then the N16 to Carrick‑on‑Shannon and follow the R280 northwards.
-The nearest major town is Drumshanbo (≈ 10 km south), with regular bus services from Sligo and Carrick‑on‑Shannon.
-For cyclists, the Shannon Blueway offers a well‑signed route that runs alongside the lake.
+Getting there – From Dublin, take the M4 to the N4, then the N16 to Carrick-on-Shannon before following the R280 north.
+Drumshanbo sits about 10 km south of the lake’s southern tip and is served by regular bus routes from Sligo and Carrick-on-Shannon.

 Nearby Attractions